jepler/cropgui/README.md

+# Intent to move to codeberg

+I plan to move this repository to codeberg.org within the next few months.

+Issues & bugs will be transferred (to the extent that codeberg is able to do so) and then the repository here will be archived.

 # A GTK GUI for lossless JPEG cropping

 Of the pictures I'd like to put online, I've found that in 75% of the cases